webcc/cassandra-jpa/README.md

-# Imergo Node.js Persistence Layer for Apache Cassandra
+# Imergo Node.js Javascript Persistence API (JPA) for Apache Cassandra

 A persistence layer for using Cassandra with Node.js based on the latest DataStax Driver (2.2.1).
  This tries to bring features from the Java World (JPA) and make life with Cassandra easier.